AwesomeZaidi/Club-App-Frontend/ReduxNotes.md

 Now, time to wire up forbiddenWordsMiddleware to the Redux store.

 For that we need to import our middleware, another utility from Redux (applyMiddleware) and then cook everything together.

+## Asynchronous actions in Redux

+So far we were dealing with synchronous data.
+That is, the act of dispatching an action is synchronous.
+No AJAX, no promises.
+We return a plain object from our action creators.
+And when the action reaches the reducer we return the next state.

+Now, suppose we want to fetch data from an API.
+In React you would put a call in componentDidMount and call it a day.
+But how about Redux?
+What’s a good place for calling asynchronous functions?
+Let’s think a moment about it.

+Reducers?
+No no. Reducers should stay lean and clean.
+A reducer is not a good place for asynchronous logic.

+Actions?
+How I am supposed to do that?
+Actions in Redux are plain objects.
+And what about action creators?
+An action creator is a function, and it looks like a nice spot for calling an API, doesn’t it?
+Let’s give it a shot.

+We’ll create a new action named getData.
+This action calls an API with fetch and returns a Redux action.

+Now let’s wire up a React component so it dispatches getData from componentDidMount.

+We’ll use mapDispatchToProps (this time with the object shorthand form) for mapping Redux action creators to our component’s props.

+we cannot call fetch from within an action creator in Redux.

+For making things work we need a custom middleware.
+Luckily there’s something ready for us: redux-thunk.

+## Asynchronous actions in Redux with Redux Thunk

+We just learned that calling fetch from an action creator does not work.
+That’s because Redux is expecting objects as actions but we’re trying to return a Promise.
+With redux-thunk we can overcome the problem and return functions from action creators.
+Inside that function we can call APIs, delay the dispatch of an action, and so on.

+A few things worth noting in the new version of getData: the fetch call gets returned from an outer function and the outer function has dispatch as a parameter.
+If you want to access the state inside the action creator you can add getState in the parameter’s list.

+Also, notice the use of dispatch inside then.
+We need to explicitly call dispatch inside the async function for dispatching the action.

+With that in place we’re ready to update our reducer with the new action type.

+With redux-thunk you can return functions from action creators, not only objects.
+You can do asynchronous work inside your actions and dispatch other actions in response to AJAX calls.

+When to use redux-thunk? redux-thunk is a nice middleware that works very well for simpler use cases.
+But if your asynchronous logic involves more complex scenarios then redux saga might be a better fit.